spoda/AI-Projects/README.md

 # AI-Projects
-Project 1 - Search Project that involved pacman navigating a maze by using BFS, DFS, and A*.
+Project 1 - Search Project that involves pacman navigating a maze by using BFS, DFS, and A*.
 Pacman also solves corner and food probelms using heuristics